n8n-io/n8n-docs/docs/integrations/community-nodes/installation.md

 ## Upgrade a community node

+!!! warning "Breaking changes in versions"
+    Node developers may introduce breaking changes in new versions of their nodes.
+A breaking change is an update that breaks previous functionality.
+Depending on the node versioning approach that a node developer chooses, upgrading to a version with a breaking change could cause all workflows using the node to break.
+Be careful when upgrading your nodes.

 ### Upgrade to the latest version

 You can upgrade community nodes to the latest version from the node list in **Settings** > **community nodes**.